kunal-visoulia/Credit-Card-Fraud-Detection-via-Anamoly-Detection/README.md

 ![](images/3.png)<br/>
 The image to the left is an example of supervised learning; we use regression techniques to find the best fit line between the features.
 While in unsupervised learning the inputs are segregated based on features and the prediction is based on which cluster it belonged.

+***A lot of machine learning algorithms suffer in terms of their performance when outliers are not taken care of.
+In order to avoid this kind of problems you could, for example, drop them from your sample, cap the values at some reasonable point (based on domain knowledge), transform the data or identify them***

 ### [LOCAL OUTLIER FACTOR](https://towardsdatascience.com/local-outlier-factor-for-anomaly-detection-cc0c770d2ebe)
 Local Outlier Factor (LOF) is a score that tells how likely a certain data point is an outlier/anomaly.<br/>LOF ≈1 ⇒ not outlier<br/>LOF ≫1 ⇒ outlier<br/>
 The LOF is a calculation that looks at the neighbors of a certain point to find out its density and compare this to the density of other points later on.<br/>